meteor-svelte/svelte-tracker/README.md

 **`data(component)`** (required)

-Called once when the container is rendered.
+Called when the container is rendered.
-Changes of reactive dependencies established inside this function will cause it to rerun.
+Changes of reactive dependencies established in this function will cause it to rerun.

 **`onrender(component)`** (optional)